simplemindedbot/simplemindedbot/content/ai-enhanced-agile-dod.md

 ### The Importance of a Strong Definition of Done in Agile Development

-The Definition of Done is more than just a simple checklist—it's the foundation for delivering software that works as intended and meets quality standards.
+The Definition of Done is more than just a simple checklist-it's the foundation for delivering software that works as intended and meets quality standards.
 A well-defined DoD provides:

 - **Clarity**: It ensures that everyone on the team knows exactly what "done" means.
 - **Accountability**: Teams can't claim a story is complete unless all conditions of the DoD are met.